raselkhaanlab/fetch-api/README.md

 # fetch-api
 Just clone the repo.
-run the headlines.html in the browser.
+run the fetch-api repository like localhost/fetch-api/index.html or localhost/fetch-api.